 - Pecans (finely chopped) – While pecans are most popular for this recipe, you can use any type of finely chopped nuts, such as almonds or walnuts.
 You can also omit the nuts completely if you prefer.

-How to Make Pecan Snowball Cookies
+How to make Snowball Cookies

 - Begin by preheating the oven to 350°F.